Pamela Vass

 I just wanted to message you to say a big thank you for Friday.
 I can honestly say that it was one of the most successful author talks we have had.
 Cullompton Library

-I ask £50 per talk, plus travel expenses, and bring all the equipment I require other than a screen - a blank wall works well.
-I cover Cornwall and Mid/South Devon.
+I ask £65 per talk, plus travel expenses of 25p per mile, and bring all the equipment I require other than a screen - a blank wall works well.
+I cover Cornwall and Devon in person and anywhere in the UK or abroad by Zoom.

 Recent Events